jnlon/jbackup/README.md

 ## Motivation

-jbackup is useful when rsync runs need an initial setup and teardown process, for example mounting and umounting drives. jbackup was created to centralize a number of standalone scripts I had accumulated that executed nearly the same commands but with slightly different arguments.
+jbackup is useful when rsync runs need an initial setup and teardown process, for example mounting and unmounting drives. jbackup was created to centralize a number of standalone scripts I had accumulated that executed nearly the same commands but with slightly different arguments.
 With jbackup this functionality now exists in simple standardized profile modules.